-The foregoing represents the Company's best estimate of its allocation of the net proceeds from the sale of 2,058,750 shares of Common Stock upon exercise of the Warrants (assuming no warrant solicitation fees are payable in connection therewith) and the Underwriters' Warrants and 152,500 Warrants upon exercise of the Underwriters' Warrants based upon the current state of its business operations, its current plans and current economic and industry conditions and is subject to reallocation among the categories listed above.
+The foregoing represents the Company's best estimate of its allocation of the net proceeds from the sale of the Common Stock offered in the European Offering based upon the current state of its business operations, its current plans and current economic and industry conditions and is subject to reallocation among the categories listed above.
 The amount and timing of actual expenditures will ultimately depend on the development of the Company's products and the related technology, the adaptation of its products to additional surgical applications and commercial acceptance of its products.
-The Company anticipates, based on currently proposed plans and assumptions relating to its operations, that the net proceeds of the European Offering will be sufficient to satisfy the Company's anticipated cash requirements through 1999.
+The Company anticipates, based on currently proposed plans and assumptions relating to its operations, that the net proceeds of the European Offering will be sufficient to satisfy the Company's anticipated cash requirements for approximately 24 months following the date of this Prospectus.

-Pending application, the Company will invest the net proceeds from the exercise of the Warrants and the Underwriters' Warrants in United States government securities and investment-grade commercial paper.
+Additional proceeds from the exercise of the Over-Allotment Option will be added to the Company's working capital and be available for general corporate purposes.
+Pending application, the Company will invest the net proceeds of the European Offering in United States government securities and investment-grade commercial paper.